fuhdan/certificate-tools/TECHNICAL.md

 - Implement session cleanup to prevent memory leaks
 - Use async/await for I/O operations
 - Monitor memory usage with health checks
+- 🆕 Cache JWT validation results for repeated requests

 **Frontend Optimization:**
 - Implement lazy loading for certificate details
 - Use React.memo for expensive components
 - Debounce user input for search functionality
 - Optimize bundle size with code splitting
+- 🆕 Minimize cookie size by using session references

 **Database/Storage Optimization:**
 - Use Redis for distributed session storage in multi-instance deployments